Peanut Butter and Orange bird Feeders...

 (Note: this recipe makes a small cake

-so increase quantities if large cake is desired.)
+so double the quantities if a large cake is desired.)